 When technology and nature meet

-Insects are part of nature – but they can cause significant problems in technical systems .
+Insects are part of nature – but in technical systems they can cause significant problems.

 A seemingly small infestation can have serious consequences:

-- Short circuits or contact problems caused by insect remains
+- Short circuits or contact problems caused by insect debris

 - Malfunctions in sensors and control systems